Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    :param J: Inertia of the mechanical system (kgm²).
 Defaults to None, which means the
              mechanical system model is not used.
    :type J: float, optional

+   ..
+       !! processed by numpydoc !!

+   .. py:method:: compute_output(u_s_ab, i_s_ab, w_M_meas = None, theta_M_meas = None)

+      Compute the feedback signals for the control system.

+      ..
+          !! processed by numpydoc !!

+   .. py:method:: update(T_s, out)

+      Update the state estimates.

+      ..
+          !! processed by numpydoc !!

+.. py:class:: SpeedObserver(k_w, k_tau, J)

+   Speed observer.

+   This observer estimates the mechanical rotor speed based on the mechanical system model and the error signal.
+If the inertia of the mechanical system is provided, the load torque is als estimated, avoiding lag in the speed estimate [#Lor1991]_.

+   :param k_w: Speed-estimation gain (rad/s or (rad/s)² for induction machines or for
+               synchronous machines, respectively).
+   :type k_w: float
+   :param k_tau: Load-torque estimation gain (Nm or Nm/s for induction machines or for
+                 synchronous machines, respectively).
+   :type k_tau: float
+   :param J: Inertia of the mechanical system (kgm²).
+Defaults to None, which means the load
+             torque estimation is not used.
+   :type J: float | None, optional

    .. rubric:: References